Speakers

 If you would like to engage one of our speakers, please email LaRay Guerrero at LaRay@indigenouscultures.org

-EMILY AGUILAR, M.F.A.
+EMI AGUILAR, M.F.A.

 Emi Aguilar is a Coahuiltecan Arts Educator, community organizer, and multidisciplinary artist, based among the Coahuiltecan homelands where her people have resided for over 14,000 years (recently known as Central Texas to Northern Mexico).
 She is of Indigenous and settler descent.
 Emi grew up on the Tohono O’Odham Nation reservation, and later in Central New York.
 She earned her MFA in Drama and Theatre for Youth and Communities from The University of Texas at Austin.
 With a decade of teaching experience, she specializes in Indigenous arts integration, digital storytelling as a community-affirming practice, and Indigenizing storytelling.
 She offers consulting on undoing settler-colonial culture and moving toward being in right relation with Indigenous communities, lands and waters.
-She is the Assistant Director of Pop Culture + Media at IllumiNative.
+She is the Director of Research + Action at IllumiNative.

 Marika Alvarado